inkandfeet/inkshop/README.md

 - Show up on Google and other search engines with good visibility
 - Share posts to social media
 - Protect your sanity against trolls and abusive people
-- Export and backup every bit of data to in the system.
+- Export and backup every bit of data in the system.
+Import it back again

 It won't ever let you:
 - Spam people who haven't fully consented to receive your mailings